Fusion1013/AvasarVault/Environment/Plants/Marsh Mallow.md

 rarity: Uncommon
 cost_plant: gp
 ---
-A type of [[Plants Overview|Plant]].
+A type of [[Plants|Plant]].
 Common in swamps, this plant had a green fleshy stem and broad egg shaped leaves, both of which are covered with downy hairs.
 It has five petalled, pale pink flowers which sit at the base of the leaves.
 It gives of a smell that can cause dizzyness.